 - Volunteer to be a Babson Exchange Ambassador and help an incoming exchange student adjust to life at Babson and in the United States.

-- Stop by OIP and to share their experiences with us!
+- Stop by the Glavin Office to share their experiences with us!
 We are always excited to hear their stories and see pictures from your experience abroad!

 - Begin thinking about their next international experience – explore opportunities to study, volunteer, work or travel abroad; check out graduate school programs abroad or with a global focus; or research programs that provide opportunities for recent graduates to serve as ambassadors abroad, such as Fulbright, Peace Corps or Rotary International programs.

 - Education Abroad Fair